Current Students: Listed below are the following:

 TUITION – FALL SEMESTER 2020 -- All Students Ages 5 - 18

 Lessons are scheduled to begin Tuesday, September 8, 2020 and will run through Wednesday, December 16, 2020, for a total of 13-14 lessons, plus one make-up week.

 No refunds will be given for lessons cancelled past the fifth week of classes.

 The student contract states that no lesson will be taught without payment.
 I try to be as flexible as possible to cover contingencies; however, the following late fees will now be assessed for any late payments:

 Weekly Payments – Payments received up to one week late will be assessed a late fee of $5.00, after which a late fee of $10.00 will be assessed.
 Payments later than one week must be brought current before regular lessons will be resumed and may result in the loss of the scheduled lesson time slot.

 Monthly Payments – Payments received after the 10th day of each month will be assessed a late fee of $15.00.

-Because of my limited availability for rescheduling lessons during the regular semester, I have scheduled the week of May 18-22, 2020 as the Spring Lesson Make-up Week.
+Because of my limited availability for rescheduling lessons during the regular semester, I have scheduled the week of December 14-16, 2020 as the Fall Lesson Make-up Week.

 Please feel free to discuss the possibility of permanently changing a scheduled lesson time if you find it conflicts with other activities.
 All requests for schedule changes, weekly or permanently, are based upon my availability.
 No more than one lesson missed by the student, for any reason, will be made up.
 No lessons will be made up beyond the scheduled Make-Up week.